EpsilonSolutions/netscaler-command-reference/docs/appfw/appfw-profile/appfw-profile.md

 CLI users: To enable one or more actions, type "set appfw profile -XMLSQLInjectionAction" followed by the actions to be enabled.
 To turn off all actions, type "set appfw profile -XMLSQLInjectionAction none".
 Default value: AS_DEFAULT_DISPOSITION

-<b>XMLSQLInjectionOnlyCheckFieldsWithSQLChars</b>
-Check only form fields that contain SQL special characters, which most SQL servers require before accepting an SQL command, for injected SQL.
-Possible values: ON, OFF

 <b>XMLSQLInjectionType</b>
 Available SQL injection types.
 -SQLSplChar              : Checks for SQL Special Chars